lorens-osman-dev/cluster/README.md

 ![baby](https://github.com/lorens-osman-dev/cluster/blob/assets/babdc.svg)

--   This button creates a new note linked to the current note, we call it `son` note.
+-   This button creates a new note linked to the current note, we call it `child` note.
--   `son` note means the new created note will contains link to the current note and tag with cluster's name.
+-   `child` note means the new created note will contains link to the current note and tag with cluster's name.
--   The generation property of the `son` note will be the current note's generation +1
+-   The generation property of the `child` note will be the current note's generation +1
--   A new folder with the same name of current note will be created for all `son` notes of the current note.
+-   A new folder with the same name of current note will be created for all `child` notes of the current note.

 ![brother](https://github.com/lorens-osman-dev/cluster/blob/assets/git-compare.svg)